day8/re-frame/docs/coeffects.md

 With these two registrations in place, I can now use `(inject-cofx :now)` and `(inject-cofx :local-store "blah")` in an effect handler's interceptor chain.

-### The 4 Point Summary
+### The 5 Point Summary

-Here's the overall picture, summarised, in note form ...
+In note form:

   1. Event handlers should only source data from their arguments
-  2. So we have to "inject" required data into coeffect argument
+  2. We want to "inject" required data into the first, cofx argument
-  3. So we use `(inject-cofx :key)` interceptor in registration of the event handler
+  3. We use the `(inject-cofx :key)` interceptor in registration of the event handler
-  4. There has to be a coefx handler registered for that `:key`  (using `reg-cofx`)
+  4. It will the registered cofx handler for that `:key` to do the injection
+  5. We must have previously registered a cofx handler via `reg-cofx`

 ### Secret Interceptors